 Limits to knowledge about mental illness

 previous post), biomedical psychiatry makes unsubstantiated claims about the nature of primary mental illness by suggesting it can be understood, let alone explained, as a brain abnormality.
 It's natural to go beyond the evidence on topics to which we can't possibly know the answer.
-Even though it's absurd to make such an attempt to understand primary mental illness in biological terms, nonetheless it seems to make sense to us that we should be able to provide such understanding and explanation.
+Even though it's absurd to make such an attempt to understand primary mental illness in physical terms, nonetheless it seems to make sense to us that we should be able to provide such understanding and explanation.
 We, therefore, embark on wish-fulfilling fantasies about biological causes, even believing they have been established when they have not.
 Neuroscientists know that biological causes of primary mental illness have not been found, but nonetheless speculate about the latest research findings which unexpectedly never turn out to be proven, as there are so many inconsistencies and confounders in the data.